Gainaboina-Madhu/slr-height-weight-prediction/README.md

+# slr-height-weight-prediction

-📊 Height to Weight Prediction Using Simple Linear Regression Project Overview
+# Height to Weight Prediction Using Simple Linear Regression

+# 📌 Project Overview

-This project implements a Simple Linear Regression (SLR) model to predict a person’s weight based on their height.
-The goal is to understand the relationship between a single independent variable (height) and a dependent variable (weight) and build a predictive model.
+- This project implements a Simple Linear Regression (SLR) model to predict a person’s weight based on their height.

+- The goal is to understand the relationship between a single independent variable (height) and a dependent variable (weight).

 🎯 Problem Statement

-Given a person’s height, predict their weight using a machine learning model trained on historical height–weight data.
+Given a person’s height, predict their weight using a mathematical model trained on historical height–weight data.

-Type: Supervised learning regression
+This is a supervised learning regression problem, where:

 Input feature: Height